Exploiting Completeness Perception with Diffusion Transformer for Unified 3D MRI Synthesis: Experiments and Results

 \subsection{Visualization Analysis}

-\textbf{Salient Regions.} To better understand the learning procedure of pretext tasks, we visualize their activation maps using GradCAM~\cite{Selvaraju_2017_ICCV}.
-As shown in Fig.~\ref{GradCAM}, the four examples reveal strong correlations between salient regions and modality-discriminative features.
-Specifically, these patterns mirror each task’s objective: Task 1 and Task 3 must assess global consistency, so they rely on coarse anatomical layout (gray and white matter) that summarize the volume.
-In contrast, Task 2 needs to pinpoint where/which is missing, so it keys on high-frequency, modality-specific cues (tumors, lesions, and white matter hyperintensities in FLAIR) to localize.
-The results emphasize that our pretext tasks effectively capture modality-specific properties, understanding the MRI context and relationships.
+\textbf{Salient Regions.} To understand the learning procedure of pretext tasks, we visualize their activation maps using GradCAM~\cite{Selvaraju_2017_ICCV}.
+As shown in Fig.~\ref{GradCAM}, the examples reveal strong correlations between salient regions and modality-discriminative features.
+These patterns mirror each task’s objective: Task 1 and Task 3 must assess global consistency, so they rely on coarse anatomical layout (gray and white matter) that summarize the volume.
+In contrast, Task 2 needs to pinpoint where/which is missing, so it keys on high-frequency, modality-specific cues (tumors, lesions, and white matter hyperintensities in FLAIR).
+The results emphasize that our pretext tasks capture modality-specific properties and improve the model’s understanding of MRI context and inter-modality relationships.

 \textbf{Prompt Distribution.} We implement the t-SNE visualization of learned prompts on BraTS and color them by ground-truth incompleteness labels.
-As depicted in Fig.~\ref{Distribution}, the count-focused prompt $\mathbf{p}^d$ forms compact, well-separated clusters aligned with the missing number classes corresponding to each missing state (1/2/3 absent modalities), while the identity-focused prompt $\mathbf{p}^p$ produces modality-specific clusters (T1, T1ce, T2, FLAIR) with clear boundaries, highlighting that the two prompts capture complementary aspects of incompleteness.
+As depicted in Figs.~\ref{vis:prompt_num} and~\ref{vis:prompt_pos}, the count-focused prompt $\mathbf{p}^d$ forms compact, well-separated clusters aligned with the missing number classes corresponding to each missing state (1/2/3 absent modalities).
+Meanwhile, the identity-focused prompt $\mathbf{p}^p$ produces modality-specific clusters (T1, T1ce, T2, FLAIR) with distinct boundaries.
+This clear separation visually confirms that our pretext tasks effectively drive the tokenizer to learn highly discriminative features.
+Together, they demonstrate that our learned prompt tokens capture explicitly decoupled and complementary semantic priors.
+By avoiding feature entanglement, these prompts successfully provide the network with nuanced, multi-granular guidance for reliable synthesis.

-\textbf{Attention Maps.} We investigate the contribution of prompts by visualizing the attention maps of each modal block.
-As shown in Fig.~\ref{Attention}, our prompts guide the attention mechanism to progressively focus on the actual missing elements (the first row and column) with the increase of block layers.
-In comparison, mask codes lack sufficient informativeness and fail to provide nuanced guidance that aligns with the true missing state.
+\textbf{Attention Maps.} We visualize the attention maps of each modal block under a specific missing configuration (e.g., [1, 0, 0, 0]).
+As shown in Fig.~\ref{vis:attention}, our learned prompts actively guide the attention mechanism to progressively focus on the actual missing elements (the first row and column) as the block depth increases.
+This concentrated focus facilitates precise, layer-wise feature aggregation for the absent modality.
+In comparison, explicit mask codes lack sufficient informativeness, yielding diffuse attention weights that fail to provide the nuanced, dynamic guidance necessary to align with the true missing state.